 - Attending information session throughout the year on a variety of topics such as Study Abroad, Carson Scholars, Institutes, and our Exploring BBA Opportunities panel

 A. Each student is responsible for registering for and completing all of their appropriate requirements.
-Ross Academic Services will enroll students into their core courses each term based on section, but all other enrollment responsibilities (ECON 102, distribution, electives, etc.) fall on the individual student.
+The Ross Registrar's Office will enroll students into their core courses each term based on section, but all other enrollment responsibilities (ECON 102, distribution, electives, etc.) fall on the individual student.
 If at any time you have a concern regarding your schedule or fulfillment of requirements, be sure to contact your Ross Academic Advisor.

 A. You can review the core curriculum for BBA students on the curriculum page.
 You will design a tentative degree plan during your BA 200 course, so familiarity with this page will be helpful.

 A. Once your pre-BBA course credits have been transferred to Ross (by late August), you will be able to review your Academic Requirements on Wolverine Access and access a live degree audit of your record.
 You may also view the core curriculum, track your progress using a Degree Requirement Checklist, and schedule an advising appointment each semester with your Academic Advisor to discuss your academic plan and ensure you remain on track for graduation.

 A. Course swapping is the method Ross students use to resolve BBA core course conflicts.
 It is very important that students reflect on the decision to alter their assigned cored schedule since it may impact their section cohort experience and transition to Ross.
 Generally, students choose to keep their assigned schedule of courses, swapping sections only if there is a significant need to.